Charlton-Rosero/super-awesome-final-project/README.md

 Heroku link: https://my-artists-api.herokuapp.com/artist

 The super-awesome-final-project app, aka Groov-e, is a wikipedia for music.
 That's it.

-P.S.
-It does full CRUD
+It is a very simple app, but it does full CRUD operation and I do plan on adding more features.
+One of the features I want to add is a concert finder powered by songkick API, but unfortunately I am still waiting for my API key to get approved.

 ## Technologies used :computer:
 - Node.js